gokulvasanthgv/dnsspeedtest/README.md

 python dnsspeedtest.py

 ```
-If you want to add a DNS server Open the "dnsserver.txt" file and add an entry in the format "1.1.1.1 - Cloudflare" (i.e. x.x.x.x - name)
+If you want to add a DNS server Open the "dnsserver.txt" file and add an entry in the format "1.1.1.1 - Cloudflare" (i.e. x.x.x.x(space)-(space)name)

-If you want to add a Domain Open the "domains.txt" file and add an entry in the format "google.com - Google" (i.e. example.com - domainname)
+If you want to add a Domain Open the "domains.txt" file and add an entry in the format "google.com - Google" (i.e. example.com(space)-(space)domainname)

 If run for the first time it creates a new csv file, in the subsequent runs it appends the csv file without creating a ne one everytime.